-Janice Motl is in her eighth year at South Belton as Assistant Band Director.
-She is in her 23rd year of music education, and teaches all beginning woodwind classes (flute, oboe, bassoon, clarinet, & saxophone).
-Mrs. Motl is also the conductor of the Symphonic Band.
+Janice G. Motl is in her tenth year at South Belton as Assistant Band Director.
+She is entering her 25th year in music education, and teaches beginning woodwind classes (oboe, bassoon, clarinet, & saxophone).
+Mrs. Motl is also the conductor of the Symphonic Band and Jazz Ensemble.
 She has previously taught at Lake Belton Middle School, Taylor Middle School, and Smithville Junior High.
-She was born and raised in Temple and graduated from Temple High School in 1990.
-She earned her Bachelor’s degree in Instrumental Music Education from Southwest Texas State University in 1995, and her Masters in Instrumental Music Education in 2016.
+She was born, raised in Temple, and graduated from Temple High School in 1990.
+She earned her Bachelor of Music degree in Instrumental Music Education from Southwest Texas State University in 1995, and her Master of Music degree in Instrumental Music Education from Texas State University in 2016.

 Ian Smith has taught at both the middle school and high school level in Texas.
 He received his Bachelor of Music degree from Louisiana State University, where he was the drumline captain and staff arranger for the famed “Golden Band from Tigerland”.
 For the past 20 years, he has been a clinician for N8 Rhythm/ Percussion One, which is an educational and performance vehicle that operates in the Houston area, as well as teaching for the Yamaha Sounds of Summer series.
 Along with Texas, he has written music for and instructed groups all over the southeastern United States, including schools in Louisiana and Florida, and the Louisiana All-Star Band.